vga-group/tauray/docs/MANUAL.md

 filetype is `none`, so that your benchmark doesn't end up just measuring your disk speed instead.

-The timing information is printed in a similar format as presented below:
+The timing information is printed in a similar format as presented below, by
+default:

 ```
 FRAME 617: